 This is the most important formatting mostly used by us to change the scale of the axes according to our requirements.

-Bound is used to provide the minimum value from which axis to chart and also the maxim value of the axis.
+Bound is used to provide the minimum value from which axis to chart and also the maximum value of the axis.
 The Major unit is used to provide the intervals in the axis.

 6. Formatting Chart Style: